 Steve Kerr says center DeMarcus Cousins available for Game 1

-TORONTO (AP) — Golden State coach Steve Kerr says center DeMarcus Cousins is available for Game 1 of the NBA Finals on Thursday night.
+TORONTO (AP) — DeMarcus Cousins got his first taste of the NBA Finals on Thursday night.

+Playing for the first time in 6 ½ weeks, Cousins logged eight minutes in Golden State’s 118-109 loss to the Toronto Raptors in Game 1 of the title series.
+Cousins finished with three points and two assists.

 Cousins has been doing more on-court work leading up to Game 1, and the Warriors believe he’s ready to contribute — even if he isn’t fully recovered.

-“I’m happy that he’s back,” Kerr said.
+“I’m happy that he’s back,” Warriors coach Steve Kerr said before the game.
 “But I feel badly for him.
 You want to be in the finals.
 You want to be in the best shape and on top of your game as you can possibly be.
 Life doesn’t work that way.
 It’s not always perfect.”

-Cousins said at finals media day Wednesday that he’s anxious to get a feel for what the finals are all about.
+Cousins said at finals media day Wednesday that he’s anxious to get a feel for what the title series is all about.

 “I believe this is the stage that every basketball player, as a kid growing up, dreams of,” Cousins said.
 “To be here is a huge honor and it’s an incredible feeling, so I’m extremely excited about it and it makes me that much more antsy to get on the floor and help my team.
 If that opportunity is presented to me, I plan on taking full advantage of it.”